Chemin de La Grande Cariçaie

 The walk begins in the town of Estavayer-le-Lac, whose narrow streets, with their many historical and architectural gems, are well worth a stroll.

 Once leaving the city walls, nature opens up before you.
 In Font, you enter the Cheyres nature reserve.
 Only bikes and walkers are permitted from this point onwards.
 Take the time to read the explanatory panels about the Grande Cariçaie, listen to the frogs singing to their hearts’ content, discover the little hidden beaches and observe the alert wildlife.
-As you leave the reserve at the level crossing, turn left and join the main road to your right, until you reach a hiking trail panel.
-You then branch off to your left, towards the villa area, and head up to the top alongside it.
-Next, a cross’s way, deep in the forest, takes you to the Oratoire de Bonne Fontaine, first passing close to a pretty little chapel.
+As you leave the reserve turn left and join the main road to your right, until you reach a hiking trail panel.
+From Le Moulin, the itinerary takes the hikers along a steep path towards Bethany, passing about thirty meters from the Oratoire de Bonne Fontaine.

 We continue our journey and cross the village of Châbles in the direction of Châtillon following the signs.
 From the start of the descent to Châtillon, a sign invites us to admire the breath-taking view of the Grande Cariçaie and the Jura from the panoramic lookout.
 We decide to make a detour.
 We then retrace our steps and begin our descent into the Châtillon forest and finally Estavayer-le-Lac by the agricultural road.